danmayer/rails_flaky_spec_examples/README.md

 # Submitting Flaky Examples

-We would love additional flaky spec examples, if you have solved a bad flaky spec somewhere else try to create a minimal reproducable version of it as a PR for this project.
+We would love additional flaky spec examples if you have solved a bad flaky spec somewhere else try to create a minimal reproducible version of it as a PR for this project.

-* Send two PRs one show how the spec was flaky and another showing it in a "solved" state.
+* Send a PR with two spec files one show how the spec was flaky and another showing it in a "solved" state.
-	* send a PR which includes a flaky spec to the master branch
+	* one spec file is a flaky spec in the standard spec directory
-	* send a PR which includes a stable spec to the solutions branch
+	* one spec file is a stable spec in a subdirectory of `solved` below the standard spec directory
-	* please cross link the PRs

 # Resources